-Two websites recently started to plagiarize full-length articles from Slight Future that were republished under different author names and appeared to have been published a day before the original publication time.
+Two websites recently started to plagiarize full-length articles from my blog that were republished under different author names and appeared to have been published a day before the original publication time.
 Plagiarism is apparently a great compliment, but I’m not good at accepting compliments and wanted these clearly automatic copycats off the web.
 So how do you deal with websites stealing content from you?

 There’s such a thing as international copyright law, but I didn’t want to spend unproductive time and money with lawyers trying to remove something off the web.
 I took on this challenge like any engineering challenge and sought after technological means to take down the copycats.